John C. Stewart

 John C. Stewart was a Republican member of the Michigan House of Representatives from 2001 through 2006 representing a portion of Wayne County.

 Prior to his election to the House, Stewart was an attorney in private practice in Plymouth.
 He also served as a trustee of Plymouth Township for one term, from 1988 to 1992.
-He was re-elected in 2020, and is now serving another term expiring in 2024.
+He was re-elected in 2020 and 2024.
+His current term expires in 2028.